How to Fight Fair in a Relationship: Rules That Actually Work

 What does it mean to fight fair in a relationship?

-It means arguing in a way that's aimed at resolution rather than winning — staying on topic, addressing behavior rather than character, and treating your partner as someone with a different perspective rather than an opponent.
+Fighting fair means arguing in a way that's aimed at resolution rather than winning.
+It means staying on topic, addressing behavior rather than attacking character, listening as much as talking, and treating your partner as someone with a different perspective rather than an opponent.

 What are the most important rules for fighting fair?

-Stay on the current issue, talk about specific behaviors rather than character judgments, take breaks when flooded but commit to returning, and actually close the conversation rather than letting it fade into silence.
+Stay on the current issue instead of bringing in past grievances, talk about specific behaviors rather than character judgments, take breaks when you're flooded but commit to coming back, and actually close the conversation rather than letting it fade into silence.

 Is it okay to argue in a relationship?